gyuque/snes-m7/README.md

-* THE MOON BASE - SNES Mode 7 Test Program
+# THE MOON BASE - SNES Mode 7 Test Program

+* Run on NTSC SNES/Super Famicom.
+* A button to go forward.
+* Please build with CC65.